 Yes, we have created custom blends for various breweries.
 However, in lieu of a setup fee, we require a 4 drum minimum only on the first order of a custom blend.

 Are your concentrates Organic, Kosher, or Non-GMO certified?

-Our concentrates are not Organic, but Kosher certification is possible with sufficient lead time.
-We can also provide a statement on Non-GMO status.
+Our concentrates are not Organic or Kosher.
+We can provide a statement on Non-GMO status.